 ……

 The EMLSR Padding Delay subfield indicates the minimum MAC padding duration of the Padding field of the initial Control frame requested by the non-AP MLD as defined in 35.3.17 (Enhanced multi-link single radio operation).
-When the EMLSR Padding Delay subfield is included in a frame sent by an AP affiliated with an AP MLD, the EMLSR Padding Delay subfield is reserved.
-The EMLSR Padding Delay subfield includes 3 bits and is set as defined in Table 9-401e (Encoding of the EMLSR Padding Delay subfield).
+The EMLMR Padding Delay subfield indicates the minimum MAC padding duration of the Padding field of the initial frame requested by the non-AP MLD as defined in 35.3.18 (Enhanced multi-link multiple radio operation).
+When the EMLSR Padding Delay/EMLMR Padding Delay subfield is included in a frame sent by an AP affiliated with an AP MLD, the EMLSR Padding Delay/EMLMR Padding Delay subfield is reserved.
+The EMLSR Padding Delay/EMLMR Padding Delay subfield includes 3 bits and is set as defined in Table 9-401e (Encoding of the EMLSR Padding Delay/EMLMR Padding Delay subfield).

-Table 9-401e—Encoding of the EMLSR Padding Delaysubfield
+Table 9-401e—Encoding of the EMLSR Padding Delay/EMLMR Padding Delay subfield